Slut in a Good Way: Synopsis

-Meanwhile, Aube, the virgin of the trio, is attracted to co-worker Olivier, but he is oblivious to her interest.
-In an attempt to show solidarity with the other guys who want to end the girls' "sex strike", Olivier approaches Aube and accompanies her home one day.
-While watching a movie together, the two make out.
+Aube, the only virgin of the trio, is attracted to co-worker Olivier, but he is oblivious to her interest.
+In an attempt to show solidarity with the other men who want to end the girls' "sex strike", Olivier approaches Aube and accompanies her home one day.
+While watching a movie together, the two indulge in foreplay.
 When Charlotte learns Aube kissed Olivier, she accuses Aube of wanting to break the strike.
 In an argument in front of all of the other girls, Aube slut-shames Charlotte.
 The girls decide to call off the whole sex strike.
 Shortly before Christmas, Charlotte goes to visit Léa, a single mother and Jouets Dépôt manager who has recently given birth.
-Léa assures Charlotte that she should not be ashamed about her sexuality and not allow petty gossip to bring her down.
-Charlotte gifts the money raised from the abstinence pledge ($2,000 in total) to Léa and her new baby.
+Léa assures Charlotte that she should not be ashamed about her sexuality and not allow petty gossip to depress her.
+Charlotte gives the money raised from the abstinence pledge ($2,000 in total) to Léa and her new baby.

 Charlotte reconciles with Aube and Mégane, with Aube apologizing for calling Charlotte a “slut in a bad way” and Mégane apologizing to Aube for calling her a "virgin in a bad way.”
-The trio head to a Christmas party where Mégane makes a serious announcement that stops everyone in their tracks—Charlotte is pregnant and does not know who the father is.
+The trio heads to a Christmas party where Mégane makes a serious announcement that stops everyone in their tracks—Charlotte is pregnant and does not know who the father is.
 After saying she will keep the baby, Charlotte reveals she is just joking about a pregnancy.
-Many of the employees have coupled up—Aube with Olivier, Antoine with Émilie, and Francis with Mégane.
+Many of the employees have become involved with other employees — Aube with Olivier, Antoine with Émilie, and Francis with Mégane.
 Charlotte apologizes to Guillaume, who accepts her apology and says he is glad they can still be friends.
-Charlotte insists she wants to be more than friends, and after jokingly stringing her along, Guillaume kisses her.
+Charlotte insists she wants to be more than friends, and after jokingly flirting with her, Guillaume kisses her.
 The film ends in a Bollywood-style holiday dance sequence.